tidylang2026/tidylang2026.github.io/4_submission_guidelines.md

 #### **7. Submission Process**

-Each participating team should submit the results on the evaluation set to the CodaBench platform that will be shared during the evaluation phase.
+Each participating team should submit the results on the **evaluation set** to the CodaBench platform that will be shared during the evaluation phase.

+#### **8. Eligibility for Final Ranking**

+To be eligible for inclusion in the final ranking and challenge results, participants must submit a system description paper to the dedicated Interspeech 2026 special session.

-#### **8. System Description**
+#### **9. System Description**

-Each submission must be accompanied by a detailed system description paper that specifies:
+Each submission must be accompanied by a detailed system description paper in the [Interspeech format](https://www.overleaf.com/latex/templates/interspeech-paper-kit/svqkgcpdbxfg) that specifies:
 - All data usage (including external sets) and preprocessing techniques
 - Model architecture and all of its components
 - Computational resources and a comprehensive training setup

-#### **9. Eligibility for Final Ranking**

-To be eligible for inclusion in the final ranking and challenge results, participants must submit a system description paper to the dedicated Interspeech 2026 special session.

-#### **10. Reproducibility & Artifacts**

-The top-performing team in each task must submit their trained model and an inference script in a single .zip archive, sufficient to reproduce the reported scores and prevent post-submission alterations (e.g., manual correction).
-If results cannot be reproduced, the team will be disqualified and this requirement will pass to the next highest-ranked team.

 ## Submission Format